Dale Ricardo Shields

 Dale Ricardo Shields is an African American actor, director, producer, and educator.
-He is one of ten teachers nationwide who received the 2017 The Kennedy Center/Stephen Sondheim Inspirational Teacher Award, and also received the 2017 AUDELCO/"VIV" Special Achievement Award.
+He is one of ten teachers nationwide who received the 2017 The Kennedy Center/Stephen Sondheim Inspirational Teacher Award.

+Dale also received the 2017 AUDELCO / "VIV" Special Achievement Award.
+In September, 2022, Shields received the Ebony Bobcat Network (EBN) Legend Award from Ohio University.

+Shields was named the recipient of the 2021 Paul Robeson Award by the Actors’ Equity Association and the Actors’ Equity Foundation.

+In 2020, 2021, 2022 and 2023, Dale received the Actors Fund / Encore Award.

 Early life

 Shields is the youngest of two sons of Claude Lee and Fannie Lousie Shields.
 His grandfather and father were founding members of the Shields Brother Gospel Quartet of Ohio and his mother was a member of the Turner Gospel Singers directed by the gospel artist, Arthur Turner.
-Don King is Shields' oldest living relative (cousin).
+Don King is Shields' cousin.
 King's mother and Shields' grandmother were sisters.

-Dale graduated from John F. Kennedy High School in 1970 and holds BFA (1975) and MFA (1995) summa cum laude degrees from Ohio University.
+Dale graduated from John F. Kennedy High School in 1970 and holds BFA (1975) and MFA (1995) degrees from Ohio University.

-He is an Inductee of the Phi Kappa Phi (Honor Society Fraternity), In Honor of Ancestral Sacrifices award (Ohio University), The Certificate of Merit (The National Exchange Club of Cleveland), and The George E, Mills Hall of Excellence (John F. Kennedy High School).